-How to Look After Your Hands and Wrists
+How to Look After Your Hands and Wrists In Muay Thai

 Your hands and wrists form 2 of the key limbs used in the Art of 8 Limbs.
-Not only are they integral to effective boxing, they're also crucial components of your blocking and clinching capabilities.
+Not only are they integral to effective boxing, they're also crucial components of your defensive and clinching capabilities.
 Unfortunately, your hands and wrists are two areas in your body made up of numerous, individual bones.
 In fact, your hands each have 27 bones and your wrists each have 8 small bones, alongside 2 long bones in your forearms.
 This means there's plenty of opportunity for breaks, tendon issues and injury and hand injuries are some of the most common in Muay Thai.

 Preventative care